Rugby-NZR move North-South game to Wellington due to COVID-19 restrictions | Sports-Games

 Rugby-NZR move North-South game to Wellington due to COVID-19 restrictions

-New Zealand Rugby said on Wednesday the delayed North-South match on Sept.
-5 has been moved to Wellington from Auckland due to COVID-19 restrictions.
+New Zealand Rugby (NZR) said on Wednesday it had moved the delayed North-South match to Wellington due to uncertainty over Auckland's status with the city on lockdown to curb the spread of the novel coronavirus.
 The match was originally scheduled for Aug.
-29 at Eden Park but was pushed back by a week when the government imposed a lockdown in Auckland and social distancing measures for the rest of the country after a new outbreak of the novel coronavirus.
+29 at Eden Park but was pushed back by a week when the government imposed a lockdown in Auckland, and social distancing measures for the rest of the country, after a new outbreak.

 - READ MORE ON: